AipuAmeh/node-README/Develop/Node.README.md

 A table of contents that allows you to see any section of the readme file and a list that gives you an option of three different licenses to from.

   ## Tests
-You can test the functionality of the readme by adding whatever information you like in the prompted questions and viewing the results in a markdown file.
+N/A

   ## Questions?
 [Visit my Github!](https://github.com/AipuAmeh/node-README)

-If you have any further questions, please email me at: aipuameh.16@gmail.com new
+If you have any further questions, please email me at: aipuameh.16@gmail.com